shreram/smarthome/entities.md

 ## Ever wondered how to get all the Entity IDs and attributes of all those entities in one place?
 You've come to the right place!

 Just copy and paste the following in the templates page of your HA to see all the entities and their attributes in one place in a well formatted way.
+To maintain the formatting to copy the output to a text file, please use Mozilla Firefox browser.

 The information is formatted in such a way, that it can be used to customize, create groups and views to manage your entities.